nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Without the victim’s consent

-• With a victim that is physically or mentally incapable of giving consent and the defendant knows or reasonably knows
+• With a victim who is physically or mentally incapable of giving consent, and the defendant knows or reasonably knows

 • With a child below the age of 14